Azure-Samples/azure-spring-boot-samples/aad/spring-cloud-azure-starter-active-directory/aad-resource-server-by-filter/README.md

 #### Note
-- If you are not the admin, you need consent from your admin for the the `Directory.Read.All` permission.
+- If you are not the admin, you need consent from your admin for the `Directory.Read.All` permission.
 For details see [Directory Permissions](https://docs.microsoft.com/graph/permissions-reference#directory-permissions)

 ## Running Sample With Terraform
 Please refer to [README.md](terraform/README.md) if you want to start the sample with Terraform in just a few steps.